MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/volume-activation/manage/Volume-Activation-Overview.md

 The following are common licensing and activation\-related questions.

 ### What is activation?
 Product activation is the process of validating software with the manufacturer.
 Activation confirms the genuine status of a product and that the product key has not been compromised.
 It establishes a relationship between the software’s product key and a particular installation of that software on a device.
 In earlier versions of the Windows operating system, activation and validation \(using the Windows Genuine tool\) occurred separately.
 This caused confusion for users who thought the terms were interchangeable.
-In Windows operating systems starting with [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] or [!INCLUDE[win8_client_2](includes/win8_client_2_md.md)], activation and validation occur at the same time.
+In Windows operating systems starting with  Windows Server 2012  or Windows 8, activation and validation occur at the same time.

 ### What are my activation options?
 For released versions of Windows client and server operating systems, licenses can be obtained through the following channels: